WhoIsJack/DySTrack/docs/source/index.rst

 DySTrack works on common commercial microscopes, with current out-of-the-box support covering ``ZEN Black`` (via `MyPiC`_), ``ZEN Blue`` (via `Macros`_), and ``NIS Elements`` (via `JOBS`_).
-Adaptation to any other microscope control software that supports basic macros/automation is relatively straightforward.
+Adaptation to any other microscope control software that supports basic macros/automation is also possible, and support for other systems may be added in the future.

 The **source code** for DySTrack is `on GitHub`_, where you may also contribute to DySTrack's continued development and maintenance.
 Please raise a GitHub